nmeum/saneterm/README.md

 Mainstream terminal emulators (urxvt, xterm, alacritty, …) support a standard known as [ANSI escape sequences][wikipedia ansi].
-This standard defines several special byte sequences to provide special control functions for terminals emulators.
+This standard defines several byte sequences to provide special control functions for terminals emulators.
 This includes control of the cursor, support for different colors, et cetera.
 They are often used to implement TUIs (e.g. using the [ncurses][ncurses web] library).